truenas/documentation/content/References/dRAIDprimer.md

 **Fixed stripe width**

 Stripe width is fixed in dRAID, with zeros added as padding.
-This can have a significant effect on usable capacity depending on the data stored.
+This can have a significant effect on usable capacity, depending on the data stored.

 In a redundancy group of eight data disks using 4k sector disks, the minimum allocation size is **32k**.
 Any files smaller than 32k still fill an entire stripe, with zeros appended to the write to fill the entire stripe.